port-labs/port-docs/docs/tutorials/self-service-actions/webhook-actions/local-debugging-webhook.md

 In this guide, we will show you how to debug Webhook Self-Service Actions that are sent from Port locally.

-This example contains the initial steps to set up a standard changelog use case, by following this example you will see how you can locally debug the payload that Port sends you via the webhook [invocation method](../../../platform-overview/self-service-actions/setting-self-service-actions-in-port.md#invocation-method).
+This example contains the initial steps to set up a standard Self-Service Action use case, following it shows how to locally debug the payload sent by Port through the webhook [invocation method](../../../platform-overview/self-service-actions/setting-self-service-actions-in-port.md#invocation-method).

 ## Prerequisites